Ankr-network/ankr-docs/pages/staking/liquid-staking/matic/faq.md

 When staking on Ethereum, the user pays a gas fee (typically, 0.0005 ETH).
 When staking on Polygon, the user may pay a small dynamic fee.
 Both for staking on Ethereum and Polygon, Ankr takes 5% fees from user's Liquid Staking rewards.
 When unstaking on Ethereum, the user pays a fee of 0.025 ETH.
 When unstaking on Polygon, the user pays a fee of 0.5% from the unstaking amount.

-### What determines the amount of reward I receive each rebase of aMATICb?

-Staking rewards depend mostly on the voting power of the validator node that your stake is delegated to and how much MATIC is validated on the network.
-Ankr aims to spread delegations to only the most trustworthy and reliable nodes to increase staking rewards.

 ### If I click Unstake, does my stake immediately stop accumulating rewards?

 Your stake **continues** to accumulate rewards until the moment you have received them.